Network Security Spring 2019

 - Web security

-Grades will be assigned based on the completion of assignments, quizzes, and a final exam.
+Grades will be assigned based on the completion of assignments and quizzes.
 Points will also be awarded for class participation.

 This course requires significant “programming maturity” and a solid background in computer networking.
 This is a consequence of the fact that security spans many domains.
 Moreover, not only must you know the relevant abstractions, you must know how they are implemented in order to understand how to break them.
-Therefore, you must have passed a networking course covering design concepts and programming APIs for Ethernet, 802.11, IP, TCP, and UDP, at a minimum.
+Therefore, you must have passed a networking course covering design concepts and programming APIs for IP, TCP, and UDP, at a minimum.
 It is virtually impossible to learn networking concepts on the fly and pass this class.
-If you don’t satisfy one this prerequisite, you should only take this class after you have done so.
+If you don’t satisfy this prerequisite, you should only take this class after you have done so.

 In addition, practical familiarity with the following or the ability to refer to other references and documentation for the following is also required: